tyjhart/flowanalyzer/README.md

 - Protocol numbers to protocol names (eg protocol 1 to "ICMP", 6 to "TCP")
 - IANA-registered port numbers to services (eg port 80 to "HTTP", 53 to "DNS")
-- Services to categories (eg HTTP,HTTPS,Alt-HTTP to "Web")
+- Services to categories (eg HTTP, HTTPS, Alt-HTTP to "Web")

 ### DNS Reverse Lookups